 My students are always really cute and think that they need a room of their own to write in.
 And I’m like: well, yes.
 You do.
 But let’s also look at what Virginia Woolf, childless, knew:

 “Making a fortune and bearing thirteen children—no human being could stand it.
 Consider the facts, we said.
 First there are nine months before the baby is born.
 Then the baby is born.
 Then there are three or four months spent in feeding the baby.
 After the baby is fed there are certainly five years spent in playing with the baby.
 You cannot, it seems, let children run about the streets.”

 We should remember here that Virginia’s account of motherhood remains, even today, the heart of an insane juggling act carried out by every mother I know (most fathers, too, except they do not have to manage pelvic floor issues on top of the other stuff).
 Virginia’s reckoning of the sheer time required by mothering forces us to cast the “room of one’s own” a little differently.
 It makes us remember that at least one crucial thing Virginia meant by that room is a private bedroom, where you could protect yourself from the (to Virginia) horrifically time-sucking consequences of your husband’s impregnating dick.
-And I just want to tell my students: you might have been a little stressed about sex, too, if you imagined every encounter might lead to five years not writing your brilliant books.
+Five years is a lot of time, if you’re Virginia Woolf, and even if you’re not, to not spend writing your amazing fucking books.

 4: Hester Prynne.
 Charlotte Temple.
 Eliza Wharton.